AkatQuas/simple-argv-parser/README.md

 # Simple Argv Parser

 For parsing argv from the command line.
-No dependencies!
+Dependencies free!

 # Installation